wessenstam/gts21/dbs/clustersaag/clustersaag.rst

    .. figure:: https://media.giphy.com/media/ZFnb8G00YssucZnVvf/giphy.gif

-   During this period, you can proceed to :ref:`db_clustersdam`
+   While you wait, you can proceed to :ref:`db_clustersdam` and then return to this exercise.

 Importing Your Database
 +++++++++++++++++++++++